Gregorsharpe/rootbear/README.md

 	  * **Ping** - Checks if rootbear is alive, should return with a "Pong!"
 	  * **Choose** - Randomly select one answer from 1 - x given options.
 (If 0-1 are given, sassy responses are mandatory.)
 	  * **Roll** - Roll an X sided die, defaults to 100.
 User can provide max input for one or more dice. "roll 20 40 6" might return [10] [36] [1]
+	  * **Version** - Returns the bot's internal version number, mostly used for debugging.
+	  * **Flip** - Flip a coin, or a user.
+Special interaction for flipping the bot, more possibly required for owners / admins, etc.

 ### _Commands remaining to be implemented_:

 *  'General'  - (Things featured on most bots.)

-	  * **Flip** - Flip a coin, or a user.
-Interactions required for flipping the bot, owners / admins, etc.
 	  * **RPS** - Not used often, but could be a candidate for interacting with other bots.
 	  * **Hug** - Potentially a combination of hug, love, and similar commands.
 Lots of happy and reassuring responses required.
 Positive affirmations?
 	  * **Userinfo** - Fetch any interesting information from the discord.js User datatype.